• Skip to primary navigation

 Mail App Not Working on iPhone

-If the Mail App is not working properly on your iPhone, you should be able to fix the problem using the following troubleshooting steps.
+If the Mail App is not working properly on your iPhone, the problem could simply be due to a stuck app or process, peventing the Mail App from working properly.

-Starting with a simple fix, restart your device and see if this helps in fixing the stuck Mail App.
+Hence, before going with other troubleshooting steps, restart your device and see if this helps in fixing the issue.

 As mentioned above, the problem could be due to the servers of your email service provider being offline or going through problems.